VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_env.md

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/h9j89L8eQQk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This sucks.
 Like, why have we accepted this?
-Sure, things like [High Dynamic Range (Wikipedia)](https://en.wikipedia.org/wiki/High-dynamic-range_rendering) or HDR - which allows the panel to selective change the brightness in an area of the screen, giving much better dynamic range in supported applications - have helped with this problem indirectly, but it's still not great.
+Sure, things like [High Dynamic Range](https://en.wikipedia.org/wiki/High-dynamic-range_rendering) or HDR - which allows the panel to selective change the brightness in an area of the screen, giving much better dynamic range in supported applications - have helped with this problem indirectly, but it's still not great.

 What we really need is to finally step up from [24bit color](https://www.cambridgeincolour.com/tutorials/bit-depth.htm) to something better, and in fairness, this has been happening.
-A lot of newer monitors do support 10bit per channel ([30bit color (Wikipedia)](https://en.wikipedia.org/wiki/Color_depth#Deep_color_(30-bit))) and some do 12-bit.
+A lot of newer monitors do support 10bit per channel ([30bit color](https://en.wikipedia.org/wiki/Color_depth#Deep_color_(30-bit))) and some do 12-bit.
 Unfortunately, at higher resolutions this sometimes requires trading refresh rate for color depth (want 30bit color?
 You'll have to run at 30hz.)

 You're also likely to notice the color gamut or what range of colors the display is actually capable of displaying.